Let’s face it—there has never been a better time to start learning how to grow weed outdoors (or in a greenhouse) than today.

 Growing cannabis indoors requires a lot of preparation and there are a lot of moving elements that can sometimes be forgotten—like turning your lights on or off.

-It is also expensive as hell if you are trying to make a return on investment by growing with high-powered lights to get a bigger yield.
+It is also expensive if you are trying to make a return on investment by growing with high-powered lights to get a bigger yield.

-However, the main difference in growing weed indoors and outside is in the growing medium, as purely hydroponic systems are basically non-existent in the world of outdoor growing.
+However, the main difference in growing weed indoors and outdoors is in the growing medium, as purely hydroponic systems are basically non-existent in the world of outdoor growing.

 Most of the outdoor growing is done in pots with soil, and some even choose to grow their trees from the Mother Earth itself, although I don’t recommend it.